 But today, satellites link every country with television, and the Internet provides video, audio, and the written word to virtually anyone anywhere who has a computer.

-Now, incompatible broadcast standards, not to mention different languages, represent a barrier to world-wide communication and understanding.
+Now, incompatible broadcast standards, not to mention different languages, represent barriers to world-wide communication and understanding.

-Dictators like it that way, as do those who fear that the free flow of information across political boundaries will undermine their views and threaten their control.
+Dictators like it that way, so do those who fear that the free flow of information across political boundaries will undermine their views and threaten their control.

 Most of the rest of us -- especially those who live in democracies -- feel a free flow of information is essential not only to progress, but also to dissolve barriers of misunderstanding between peoples.